Shen-Lab/TALE/README.md

 ### If you want to use TALE+ for prediction, prepare your seqeunces file in the fasta format and run:
 `python predict.py --input_seq $your_fasta_file --ontology on`

-where on=mf,bp,cc for MFO,BPO and CCP, respectively.
+where on=mf,bp,cc for MFO,BPO and CCO, respectively.

 ## For developers
 ### File descriptions: